ggayliye/Lab2_ECE6780EmbeddedSys_SR24/README.md

 Course: ECE 6780 - Embedded System Design, ECE Department, The University of Utah<br>
 GitHub IDs: ggayliye <br>
 Repo: https://github.com/ggayliye/Lab2_ECE6780EmbeddedSys_SR24 <br>
-Date: 16-February-2024 (Time of when submission is/will be ready to be evaluated)<br>
+Date: By 16-February-2024 (Time of when submission is/will be ready to be evaluated)<br>
 Copyright: ECE 6780, Kyle G. Gayliyev - This work may not be copied for use in Academic Coursework.

 ## Overview of the Lab 02

-LAb 2 is consisted of 2 Parts:<br>
+Lab 2 is consisted of 2 Parts:<br>

 * Part 1: Setting up the Interrupt Handler
 * Part 2: Interrupt Nesting